Complex Regional Pain Syndrome

 - Stay active.
 Movement of the injured limb may help lower your pain.

 - Find ways to relax.
 Your pain may increase when you are anxious.
-Ask your PHP about relaxation techniques that help lower pain.
+Ask your healthcare provider about relaxation techniques that help lower pain.

 - You have limb pain that you think is worse than any recent injury should cause.